Marko298/ecs-service-image-updater/README.md

   --cluster-arn             Arn of the ECS Cluster for which the Service exists
                             on.
-Used in conjunction with service-name --output-arn-only         Output the new Task Definition Arn only
+Used in conjunction with service-name --output-arn-only         Output the new Task Definition Arn only --wait                    Wait for the Service to be stable after updating the Task Definition
 ```

 ### Examples